greyes69/MarkovChains-LongTimeBehavior/README.md

 - The initial state (an integer between 1 and K)
 - The number of time steps
 - The number of simulations
-- A small number of simulations to be graphed

 Output: